chsuman1/GetCleanDataCourseProject/CodeBook.md

----
-title: "Getting and Cleaning Data - Course Project: CodeBook.md"
+#Getting and Cleaning Data - Course Project: CodeBook.md
-output: html_document
----

 This document describes the variables and data transformations that are used in the course project for the "Getting and Cleaning Data" (Johns Hopkins Coursera) course.